Skip to content

 Running Monte Carlo for every thickness is expensive.
 The workflow is:

-2. Fit a Gaussian Process to the \(B\) values vs thickness
+2. Fit a closed-form expression to the \(B\) values vs thickness, weighted by the Monte Carlo statistical uncertainty

-3. Predict \(B\) at any thickness with uncertainty bounds
+3. Predict \(B\) at any thickness by evaluating the fitted form

 Build-up factor example

 Build-up factor vs concrete thickness for different water thicknesses.
 Dots are Monte Carlo simulations with error bars.
-Lines are GP predictions with shaded uncertainty bands that widen beyond the Monte Carlo data range.
+Lines are the fitted forms.

 Flux vs dose build-up